HiltonRoscoe/CDFPrototype/relational/relational.md

 ### Attributes

-UML attributes are mapped to ER attributes, except when the upper multiplicity is greater than 1 or the attribute represent a non-primitive type (i.e. a class).
+UML attributes are mapped to ER attributes, except when the upper multiplicity is greater than 1 or the attribute represents a non-primitive type (i.e. a class).
 In that case they are mapped to their own entity.
 This is done to preserve First Normal Form (1NF).

 #### Primitives and Enumerations